confluentinc/examples/multiregion/docs/multiregion.rst

 Inject latency and packet loss
 ------------------------------

-This example uses Traffic Control (``tc``) to inject latency between the regions and packet loss to simulate the WAN link.
+Here is a diagram of the simulated latency between the regions and the WAN link.

 |Multi-region latencies|